 Contact Info: Vice Chancellor for Research and Innovation (919-515-2117)

-The following procedures give a sequence of events that must occur in order for a project to be transferred from NC State University to another qualifying organization.
-Understand that transfers always cause delays in the pursuit of timely results from sponsored scholarly projects, hence the sooner the transfer process is begun the sooner the funds will be available at the new institution
+This regulation describes the conditions and the steps that must occur in order for a sponsored project to be transferred from NC State University (NC State) to another qualifying organization.
+Such transfers may occur in concert with changes in key personnel employment.
+Transfers frequently cause delays in the pursuit of timely results from sponsored scholarly projects, thus the transfer process should begin as soon possible so that the funds will be available at the new institution.

 2.4.
-SPARCS will review each agreement to determine the appropriate actions to take on each of the transferring faculty member’s projects.
+SPARCS will review each agreement to determine the appropriate actions to take on each of the transferring faculty member’s projects, coordinating with Contracts and Grants if appropriate.
 This determination will include evaluating the appropriateness of the requested disposition.
-If the requested disposition is determined non-compliant with the terms of the relevant agreement, SPARCS will notify the CRO and offer alternative solutions, if any.
+If the requested disposition is determined non-compliant with the terms of the relevant award, SPARCS will notify the College Research Office and offer alternative solutions, if any.

-See NCSU REG10.10.02 – Equipment Transfer and Loans for the instructions for the transfer of equipment
+See NCSU REG 10.05.16 – Equipment Acquisition, Management, Transfer and Loans for the instructions for the transfer of equipment